 Fettisdagen – “Fat Tuesday”

-Semla is singular.
-The plural is semlor.
+Semla is singular, while the plural form is semlor.

-Nothing tastes better with a cup of Swedish coffee!
+Nothing tastes better with Swedish coffee

 Other names for Fettisdagen